Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Lifesteal**: Whenever you hit an attack with _Ravenous Hydra_ you regain health equal to half your proficiency bonus

-**Hunger**: Whenever you kill a creature, you gain a stack of _Satisfaction_, up to a maximum of 15.
+**Hunger**: Whenever you score a takedown, you gain a stack of _Satisfaction_, up to a maximum of 30.
 If your hitpoints reaches zero, you loose ten stacks.
 For every stack of _Satisfaction_ you gain the following features:
-- (5): You gain +2 to hit and damage rolls
+- (10): You gain +2 to hit and damage rolls
-- (10): All healing from this item is doubled
+- (20): All healing from this item is doubled
-- (15): You gain +3 to hit and damage rolls.
+- (30): You gain +3 to hit and damage rolls.

 _You gain +1 to hit and damage rolls using this magical weapon_